-On August 5, 2004, the United States, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and the Dominican Republic signed the CAFTA-DR. Nearly one year later, it faced a contentious debate and close vote in both houses of the U.S. Congress.
+The United States Trade Representative (USTR) and trade ministers from Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and the Dominican Republic signed the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR) on August 5, 2004.
+Nearly one year later, it faced a contentious debate and close vote in both houses of the U.S. Congress.
 The Senate passed implementing legislation 54 to 45 on June 30, 2005, with the House following in kind 217 to 215 on July 28, 2005.
 President Bush signed the legislation into law on August 2, 2005 (P.L.
-109-53, 119 STAT.
+109-53, 119 Stat.
 462).
-El Salvador, Honduras, Guatemala, and most recently, the Dominican Republic have also ratified the agreement.
-The CAFTA-DR is expected to enter into force on January 1, 2006, provided these countries demonstrate that they "have taken necessary measures to comply with the provisions of the agreement."
-Nicaragua and Costa Rica may also become participating members of the agreement, should they ratify it at some later date.
+The United States implemented the agreement on a rolling basis as countries brought their laws and regulations into conformity with the obligations of the agreement.
+El Salvador was the first country to implement the agreement on March 1, 2006.
+Costa Rica was the last, implementing the agreement on January 1, 2009, after a lengthy procedural delay and national referendum.

-The CAFTA-DR is a regional agreement with all parties subject to "the same set of obligations and commitments," but with each country defining its own market access schedule.
-It is a reciprocal trade agreement, basically replacing U.S. unilateral preferential trade treatment extended to these countries under the Caribbean Basin Economic Recovery Act (CBERA), the Caribbean Basin Trade Partnership Act (CBTPA), and the Generalized System of Preferences (GSP).
+The CAFTA-DR is a regional agreement with all parties subject to "the same set of obligations and commitments," but with each country defining its own market access schedule with the United States.
+It is a reciprocal trade agreement, replacing U.S. unilateral preferential trade treatment extended to these countries under the Caribbean Basin Economic Recovery Act (CBERA), the Caribbean Basin Trade Partnership Act (CBTPA), and the Generalized System of Preferences (GSP).
 It liberalizes trade in goods, services, government procurement, intellectual property, and investment, and addresses labor and environment issues.
 Most commercial and farm goods attain duty-free status immediately.
 Remaining trade will have tariffs phased out incrementally over five to twenty years.
 Duty-free treatment will be delayed longest for the most sensitive agricultural products.
 To address asymmetrical development and transition issues, the CAFTA-DR specifies rules for transitional safeguards, tariff rate quotas, and trade capacity building.

-The CAFTA-DR is not expected to have a large effect on the U.S. economy as a whole, but some sectors and groups will be affected more than others.
+The CAFTA-DR is not expected to have a large effect on the U.S. economy as a whole given the relatively small size of the Central American economies and the fact that most U.S. imports from the region had already been entering duty free under normal trade relations or CBI and GSP preferential arrangements.
+Adjustments will be slightly more difficult for some sectors, but none are expected to be severe.
 Supporters see it as part of a policy foundation supportive of both improved intraregional trade, as well as, long-term social, political, and economic development in an area of strategic importance to the United States.
 Opponents wanted better trade adjustment and capacity building policies to address the potentially negative effects on certain import-competing sectors and their workers.
-In light of the region's poor labor standards in some cases, the perception of inadequate labor laws, and widely accepted lax enforcement, opponents also argued that the labor provisions in the CAFTA-DR needed strengthening.
-This report addresses the CAFTA-DR and will be updated.
+They also argued that the labor, intellectual property rights, and investment provisions in the CAFTA-DR needed strengthening.
+This report discusses negotiation issues and evolution of the CAFTA-DR agreement from the time negotiations commenced on January 27, 2003 until its implementation by the last country on January 1, 2009.
+It will not be updated.